MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-music.md

 >
 > [!INCLUDE[cc-preview-features-send-us-feedback](../includes/cc-preview-features-send-us-feedback.md)]

-You can use existing out-of-the-box music files, replace them with your own ones, or even upload new ones to be used for hold or wait music for your customer calls.
+Omnichannel for Customer Services comes with out-of-the-box music files that you can use to set hold tunes and wait tunes.
+You can replace them with your own ones, or even upload new ones to be used for hold or wait music for your customer calls.

-You can configure hold and wait music for each language in each workstream.
+You can also configure hold and wait music for each language in each workstream.

-## Edit hold and wait music
+## Edit music files

+You can update existing music files and replace them with your own music files.

-**To use existing music files as hold and wait music**
+**To use existing music files**

 1. In Omnichannel admin center, under **Advanced settings**, select **Customer settings**.